 It is possible to forgive, cut the cord and NEVER let that person back into your life again.
 Ever.

 Forgiveness is Possible

-I thought I had worked through the worst of all that I had dealt with and then I read this article that Danielle wrote on forgiveness after divorce.
+I thought I had worked through the worst of all the darkness and then I read this article that Danielle wrote on forgiveness after divorce.
 She pulls no punches about the gritty path to forgiveness.
 Organized religion tends to turn forgiveness into martyrdom and that’s not real.
-This is real: